wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 ### Themes

-You can have a single theme for the Arduino IDE in a directory named 'theme' in your 'sketchbook'.
+You can have a single theme for the Arduino IDE in a directory named 'theme' in your `Sketchbook`.

-> OS-dependent: The sketchbook is usually/always named
+> OS-dependent: The `Sketchbook` is usually/always named
 > `'~/Arduino'` in Linux; the theme directory for Linux is named
 > `'~/Arduino/theme'` and does not exist after installation of
 > the Arduino IDE, as it is optional.